IOS 4

 iOS 4 is the fourth major release of the iOS mobile operating system developed by Apple Inc., being the successor to iPhone OS 3.
-It was announced at the Apple Special Event on April 8, 2010, and was released on June 21, 2010. iOS 4 is the first iOS version issued under the "iOS" rebranding, dropping the "iPhone OS" naming convention of previous versions.
+It was announced at the Apple Special Event on April 8, 2010, and released on June 21, 2010. iOS 4 was the first version branded as "iOS" rather than "iPhone OS", due to the release of the iPad.
 It was succeeded by iOS 5 on October 12, 2011.

-iOS 4 introduced folders on the home screen, significantly increasing the number of apps that can be displayed.
-Support for custom wallpapers was also added, although limited to newer devices due to animation performance requirements.
+iOS 4 introduced many features that have since become commonplace, such as folders on the home screen, significantly increasing the number of apps that can be displayed.
+Support for home screen wallpapers on the iPhone was also added, although limited to newer devices due to animation performance requirements.
 The operating system also added a multitasking feature, letting apps dealing with Internet calling, location and audio playback function in the background, whereas a similar but more restricted "Fast App Switching" technology enabled any app to be left inactive in the background while users switch to other apps. iOS 4 also added a system-wide spell checking feature, enabled iBooks on iPhone, unified the Mail inbox to combine content from different email providers, and introduced both Game Center for social gaming and FaceTime for video calling.

 The iOS 4 update introduced performance and battery problems on iPhone 3G devices, with Apple investigating the matter and promising then-upcoming updates.
-However, the company became the subject of a lawsuit from a unsatisfied customer over the issues.
+However, the company became the subject of a lawsuit from an unsatisfied customer over the issues.
 Around the same time, the release of iPhone 4 and its subsequent antenna problems made Apple focus on unsuccessfully attempting to patch the issues with software updates.

-This is also the final iOS operating system to have, on iPhones, an iPod app for music and videos; starting with iOS 5, iPhones have the same separate Music and Videos apps as do iPod Touch and iPad models.
+iOS 4 is the final version of iOS that features the iPod app for music and videos on iPhones and iPads.
+Starting with iOS 5, iPhones and iPads do not have the iPod app, but instead have the Music and Videos apps, as the iPod Touch does.
+It is also the last version of iOS that supports the iPhone 3G and second-generation iPod Touch, up to version 4.2.1 (4.3 dropped support for both devices), due to hardware limitations and performance issues.